 from the high Chihuahuan desert to

-mountain range.
-Explorers spent an entire morning just ferreting out plants
+range.
+Explorers spent an entire morning just ferreting out plants of the

-of the Paradise cemetery.
-Generous assistance was provided by area
+Paradise cemetery.
+Generous assistance was provided by area residents

-his private paradise in the mouth of Horseshoe Canyon, and by Dave Jasper
+paradise in the mouth of Horseshoe Canyon, and by Dave Jasper who lead the

-Paradise Cemetery on that sunny and wonderful last day.
-The Southwestern
+on that sunny and wonderful last day.
+The Southwestern Research Station

-Research Station provided great accommodations, delicious food, a lovely
+provided great accommodations, delicious food, a lovely picnic area for

 For the list of species seen, click here.
 Sue Carnahan's